Philippines: LNG Boom in the Verde Island Passage

 Gas companies want to turn the Verde Island Passage into an LNG hub.
 By zooming in, you can recognise the site of an existing gas power plant, next to which AG&P is building its LNG facility.

-Fossil companies are on track to turn Batangas in the Philippines into an LNG (Liquefied Natural Gas) import hub for Southeast Asia.12167 Together with the Philippine government, they are preparing a massive rollout of LNG terminals and power plants.12169 To realize their plans, the companies are willing to sacrifice the Philippines’ precious ocean life and the people who depend on it.12171 Their LNG plans are a slap in the face for Filipinos whose land is already being swallowed by the rising seas.12173
+Fossil companies are on track to turn Batangas in the Philippines into an Liquefied Natural Gas (LNG) import hub for Southeast Asia.12167 Together with the Philippine government, they are preparing a massive rollout of LNG terminals and power plants.12169 To realize their plans, the companies are willing to sacrifice the Philippines’ precious ocean life and the people who depend on it.12171 Their LNG plans are a slap in the face for Filipinos whose land is already being swallowed by the rising seas.12173

 LNG is fossil methane gas in a liquid state.
-Gas producers cool methane gas down to -162° when the gas turns into liquid.
+Gas producers cool methane gas down to -162°C to turn it into a more transportable liquid state.
 As LNG, the companies can ship the methane all over the world.12175 LNG-importing countries need special terminals to receive the LNG and turn it back into gas.
 Only then can they burn it in power plants to generate electricity.12177

-In 2021, the Philippines did not have a single operating LNG facility.12181 However, gas and power companies and the Philippine government want to make LNG a central energy source for the island state.1217912183 The plans to build at least 6 LNG terminals and 27 gas-fired power plants are already on the table.
-1218512187 The first LNG terminal of the Philippines is due to start operating in 2023.
-14309 Currently, many of the LNG projects in the Philippines face major delays.
-14311 All of the projects will rely on imported LNG.12191
+In 2021, the Philippines did not have a single operating LNG facility.12181 However, gas and power companies and the Philippine government want to make LNG a central energy source for the island state.1217912183 The plans to build at least 12 LNG terminals and 35 gas-fired power plants are already on the table.
+12185 More are likely to follow.
+The first LNG terminal of the Philippines began operating in April 2023.12187 Many of the other LNG projects in the country are facing major delays.15665 All of the projects will rely on imported LNG.12191

 Fossil gas companies have big expansion plans in the Batangas region in the Philippines.
 Credit: CEED Philippines